amandeepmittal/amanhimself.dev/content/posts/how-to-build-a-rest-api-with-nodejs-and-postgresql.md

 };
 ```

 The first modification you will make is to add `type` to make the attribute easier to read.
 Next, inside `Todo.associate` class method we are defining a relationship between both our models using `hasMany` method.
 Notice how it intakes `models` parameter.
-The `foriegnKey,` in this case, the `id` of each `TodoItem`.
-The `as` attribute next to `foriegnKey` means that on each query for a todo, it will include the todo items for the above id.
+The `foreignKey,` in this case, the `id` of each `TodoItem`.
+The `as` attribute next to `foreignKey` means that on each query for a todo, it will include the todo items for the above id.

 Now, open `todoitem.js`.